-In January 2007, a long-term partnership was established between the Miami Jewish community and the city of Yerucham, Israel.
+The Miami Jewish community embarked on a Partnership with the city of Yerucham, Israel in January 2007.
 Located in the Negev Desert, and boasting the second largest lake in Israel, Yerucham is a 13-square-mile city founded in 1951 as a transit camp for new immigrants.
-Today, it is home to a diverse population of approximately 10,000 residents, representing a microcosm of Israel’s many cultural and ethnic communities.
+Today, it is home to a diverse population of over 11,000 residents, representing a microcosm of Israel’s many cultural and ethnic communities.

 The purpose of the Miami-Yerucham Partnership is to build meaningful relationships in order to strengthen both communities, and to foster and develop a love of Judaism, Israel and the Jewish people.
 The Partnership encourages people-to-people relationships between residents of Miami and Yerucham.
 It also promotes mutually supportive initiatives, connecting resources and expertise to achieve sustained spiritual, social, cultural and economic growth for both communities.

 Click here to see Celebrating Partnership, a collection of stories, photos, and recipes from the people of Miami and Yerucham in honor of 13 years of Partnership.